Shaak321/family_todo/doc/non_functional_requirements.md

       * Use error messages
       * Ability to retype erroneous inputs
     * Fields public to the users, should be validated against harmful code
- * Maintenance
-     * Maintenance should be easy, for example it needs to be clear and effortless to add a new webpage to the mix.
       * View should be decoupled from data and control.